authzforce/server/README.md

 1. Go to Staging Profiles and select the pending repository authzforce-*... you just uploaded with `jgitflow:release-finish`
 1. Click the Release button to release to Maven Central.
 1. When the artifacts have been successfully published on Maven Central, follow the instructions in the [Release section of fiware repository](https://github.com/authzforce/fiware/blob/master/README.md#release).
+1. Build the Dockerfile by triggering Docker automated build on the current Github release branch in [authzforce-ce-server's Docker repository](https://hub.docker.com/r/authzforce/server/) (*Build Settings*).
+Check the result in *Build Details*.
 1. Update the versions in badges at the top of this file.
 1. Create a release on Github with a description based on the [release description template](release.description.tmpl.md), replacing M/m/P with the new major/minor/patch versions.